 One you have access to the internet on your phone and a reliable VPN installed and running, you should be able to log onto WhatsApp without any problems!
 Connected with your friends and family and share photos from your trip around China 🙂

 I will say that there are times when I’m using WhatsApp that I need to disconnect and connect to another VPN server, but that doesn’t happen very often.
 I’ve been able to chat with friends and family using WhatsApp on a daily basis over the past year.
 It’s a great way to stay in touch and it doesn’t require asking people outside of China to use WeChat (the popular Chinese version of WhatsApp).

 Conclusion | Using WhatsApp in China

 It’s quite possible to use WhatsApp in China – and I hope you have a chance to do so!
 Take some time to make sure that you have a good VPN setup on your phone before you travel to China and you should be good to go.

-In the same way you access Instagram in China, it takes a little bit of creativity and a little bit of patience, but being able to share your experiences on WhatsApp can be worth the effort.
+In the same way you get onto Facebook or even upload videos to YouTube in China, it takes a little bit of creativity and a little bit of patience, but being able to share your experiences on WhatsApp can be worth the effort.